Spanish coup of July 1936 in the Albacete province: Background

-The backbone of military conspiracy in the province was formed by members of Guardia Civil.
-Some sources claim that its head was teniente coronel Fernando Chápuli Ausó, though others maintain that the “alma de alzamiento” was the provincial commander of the Benemerita, Angel Molina Galano.
+The backbone of military conspiracy in the province was formed by members of the local Guardia Civil branch.
+Some sources claim that its head was teniente coronel Fernando Chápuli Ausó, though others maintain that the “alma de alzamiento” was rather the provincial commander of the Benemerita, Ángel Molina Galano.
 Another person heavily involved in the plot was the former Guardia Civil commander in the province, Alfonso Cirujeda Gayoso.
-It is not entirely clear whether the military governor of the province, Enrique Martínez Moreno, was among the plotters or whether he merely tolerated it.
+It is not entirely clear whether the military commander of provincial troops, Enrique Martínez Moreno, was among the plotters, whether he merely tolerated it or whether he had only vague idea of the conspiracy unfolding.
 The most active civilian was Fulgencio Lozano Navarro, the provincial Falange jefe.
 Already in May their network was mature enough to confirm to the Valencia conspiracy command that the province was prepared to rise.
 The plan was a typical one: it envisioned taking control of key buildings in Albacete and major provincial cities, detaining civil governor and left-wing alcaldes and declaring the state of war.
 The plotters intended also to deploy small detachments along the key railway line, which connected Madrid and the Levantine coast.